Xerox offer to HP shareholders

 additional presentations, interviews with media and meetings with HP

-- Morgan Stanley has not sent a notification yet.
+- As of March 21.
+2020, Morgan Stanley had not sent a notification yet.

 - TD Ameritrade sent only a link to Xerox's 165-page offer.